-If your child has a worsening spinal deformity, but their body will still be growing, we can implant standard spinal growing rods.
+If your child has a worsening spinal deformity, but their body will still be growing, we can implant traditional growing rods.

 Your child will recover in the hospital.
 This normally takes a few days.
 Your child will return approximately every six months for a lengthening procedure to help the rods keep up with their growth.